Coal Ash Pond Remediation

 When coal is burned, two major forms of ash are produced.
 The fly ash is light and leaves the furnace with hot gases.
 The bottom ash is heavy and stays in the furnace until it is scraped out.
 Due to potential liability issues and/or the need to find new real estate at power plants for expansion, many utilities must replace their traditional coal ash ponds.
 Utilities using traditional hydro bins can accomplish this by installing a system using solids contact clarifiers and dewatering equipment.

 In addition, ash ponds have been used in power plants to handle the many and varied waste streams which are produced.
-The use of a mixed equalization tank produces a somewhat uniform influent stream which can be processed by the solids contact clarifiers.
+The use of a mixed equalization tank produces a somewhat uniform influent stream that can be processed by the solids contact clarifiers.

 Hydro bins coupled with gravity sedimentation are used to recover most of the water from the bottom ash handling system.
 The solids contact clarifier uses a sludge bed and recycling of the solids internally to build up and maintain an internal solids concentration which removes fine materials.
-The addition of lime slurry to this stream can also remove any oils and/or heavy metals which may cause problems for discharging the stream.
+The addition of lime slurry to this stream can also remove any oils and/or heavy metals that may cause problems for discharging the stream.

-This system with lime addition can process the many and varied plant waste streams which are traditionally sent to the bottom ash pond.
-Since the solids contact clarifier has an internal recycle stream which is approximately 10 times the maximum influent flow and hundreds of times more solids than the influent stream, it can absorb the variations produced by the influent streams, including amount of solids and temperature.
+This system with lime addition can process the many and varied plant waste streams that are traditionally sent to the bottom ash pond.
+Since the solids contact clarifier has an internal recycle stream, which is approximately 10 times the maximum influent flow and has hundreds of times more solids than the influent stream, it can absorb the variations produced by the influent streams, including amount of solids and temperature.
 If the pH is raised above 11, there will be precipitation of heavy metals in the hydroxide form.
 This water must then be neutralized.
 Water from the system can be recycled to the bottom ash handling system or used in other parts of the plant, such as cooling tower makeup, wash down water, or dust control.

 Belt presses are used in the dewatering step.
 The belt press uses two parallel cloth belts pressed between a series of rollers to squeeze the moisture from the solids.
 Belt presses offer the advantage of continuous operation and minimum operator attention.